 I don’t have one, can I name four?

 I love using Netflix to find great documentaries, TV shows and movies on the topics we are studying.
 We use the library at my husband’s school all the time.

 Pinterest has been a huge help in finding activities to go along with the topic we are learning about.
 I really spend way too much time searching on Pinterest.

 Other homeschool moms are such a great resource to ask for suggestions and advice.

 Can you tell us the three best things about homeschooling for your family?

 - I am in control of my child’s learning.
 I love that my oldest was ready to read at 7 and my youngest was ready at 4.
 They each could learn at their own pace and no one was pressuring my older son to start reading.
 He just was not ready and now he is right on target with his reading.
 If I would have pushed him at 4, he would have ended up hating to read.

-- I get to spend quality time with my children every day.
+- One of the biggest positives of homeschooling is that I get to spend quality time with my children every day.
 When I think back to my childhood, I don’t really remember my siblings being a huge part of it because we were always in school.
 I love that my boys are each other’s best friends and I have a very close relationship with each boy.